Thankamani (film): Filming

 Principal photography commenced with the first schedule on 28 January 2023 at CMS College Kottayam, and reportedly, around 500 junior artists were involved.
 Dileep joined the shoot in the first week of February.
 Erattupetta, Kanjirappally, Koottickal, Poonjar, Kuttikkanam and Peermade were other prominent filming locations.
 The first schedule was completed on 8 March 2023 after a 40-day shoot.
 The crew began the second schedule on 8 May 2023 in Kattappana and nearby locations.
 With the help of art director Manu Jagath, a set was constructed on 2.5 acre of land near Kattappana to shoot some important scenes, involving a thousand junior artists for 15 days.
 The shooting wrapped up on 17 August 2023 in Kattappana.

 Reception

 The Indian Express rated 1 out of 5 stars and wrote: "Dileep's performance in the film is particularly dismal, even worse than his previous work in Bandra."
 The Times of India rated 2.5 out of 5 stars and wrote "Ratheesh Reghunandan's film based on real-life incident fails to impress".
 Hindustan Times wrote "Dileep's film is a major let-down, dilutes real-life tragedy with needless romance".
 Onmanorama wrote "Dileep walks a tightrope between daring, melodrama" Times Now rated 3 out of 5 and wrote "a decent premise let down by poor screenplay".

 Box office

 The film underperformed at the box office.
-The film grossed ₹3.4 crore, ₹0.27 crore and ₹0.9 crore at the Kerala, the rest of India and the overseas box office respectively, in its final run.
+The film grossed ₹3.4 crores, ₹27 lakhs and ₹90 lakhs at the Kerala, the rest of India and the overseas box office respectively, in its final run.